mrolli/myitjournal/docs/guides/git.md

 That’s it.
 Right now we have our current-feature-branch branch based on master branch, not like before based on feature-branch.

 In the end, I would like to say two more things here.
-First, if you want to move from one parent to another the command should look like this:
+First, the general form - rebase some branch from one branch onto another looks like this:

 !!! success "Solution"
+    ```
+    git checkout branch2move

-    `git rebase --onto new-parent old-parent`
+    git rebase --onto new-parent old-parent

-So right now you can adjust it to your situation.
+    ```

+The destination branch comes first follow by the old branch.
+The branch that is moved is the currently checked out!

 Second, as you see one schema above, after using `git rebase --onto` we don’t have exactly the same commit like before.
 Code is the same, but the SHA number (you know